MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-SharePoint-Server-2019.md

 The SharePoint home page is also the launching point for users to create new, modern sites on a self-service basis.

 You can reach the SharePoint home page by clicking on the "SharePoint" icon in the SharePoint app launcher.
 The SharePoint home page replaces the old sites.aspx experience.
+For more information, see [Enable SharePoint home page in SharePoint Server 2019 farms](https://docs.microsoft.com/en-us/SharePoint/sites/enable-sharepoint-home-page-in-sharepoint-server-2019-farms).

 ### From the SharePoint home page, you can create sites in different web applications